 Millions of Americans already secured coverage for 2016 during the open enrollment period, and many more will obtain coverage later in the year during a special enrollment period triggered by a qualifying event.

 But for those who haven’t yet enrolled and aren’t expecting a qualifying event, the options for the rest of 2016 will be limited to policies that are not regulated by the ACA.
-This includes short-term insurance, some limited-benefit plans, accident supplements, critical/specific-illness policies, dental/vision plans, and medical discount plans.
+This includes short-term health insurance, some limited-benefit plans, accident supplements, critical/specific-illness policies, dental/vision plans, and medical discount plans.

 Closest thing to ‘real’ insurance